5 Easy Ways to Improve Site Speed with Uptime.com

 Many websites contain thousands of pages, and lots of those pages are obsolete.
 Instead of wasting space on your main domain, why not delete pages that are no longer applicable to your company audit.
 For sites with hundreds of thousands of pages, a weekly audit is best.

 Wrapping It Up

-Speed testing should a regular part of your company’s monitoring program.
+Speed testing should be a regular part of your company’s monitoring program.
 If you’re looking for a complete web and app monitoring solution, look no further than Uptime.com.